SE::Startpage - Startpage.com search results parser

-The Startpage search results scraper. allows you to get large databases of links, ready for further use.
-You can use queries in the same format you enter them into the Startpage search bar, including search operators (site, inurl etc.).
+Startpage search engine results parser.
+Thanks to the Startpage parser, you can obtain large databases of links ready for further use.
+You can use queries in the same format as you enter them in the Startpage search bar, including search operators (site, inurl, etc.).

-A-Parser's functionality allows you to save the parsing settings for the Startpage scraper for future use (presets), ), set a parsing schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to get the maximum possible number of results.
+A-Parser functionality allows you to save Startpage parser settings for future use (presets), set parsing schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to obtain the maximum possible number of results.

-Results can be saved in the format and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to results and output data in various formats, including JSON, SQL, and CSV.

 Collected data